garronej/evt/README.md

 });

 ```
-The type of the shape object is narrowed down to ``Circle``
+The type of the Shape object is narrowed down to ``Circle``
 ![Screenshot 2020-02-08 at 19 17 46](https://user-images.githubusercontent.com/6702424/74090059-baab3e00-4aa7-11ea-9c75-97f1fb99666d.png)

-NOTE: Make sure that your matcher function always return a ``boolean`` at runtime.
+NOTE: Make sure that your matcher function always returns a ``boolean`` at runtime.
 When in doubts use 'bang bang' ( ``!!returnedValue`` )
-If the value returned happen to be an array with one element your matcher will be
+If the value returned happens to be an array with one element, your matcher will be
 considered as a transformative matcher and you will run into a runtime error.

 [__Run the example__](https://stackblitz.com/edit/ts-evt-demo-matcher-type-guard?embed=1&file=index.ts)